conveyal/analysis-ui/docs/analysis/index.md

 The main display of accessibility results is the stacked percentile plot.
 The right portion of the plot shows the distribution of cumulative accessibility, i.e. the number of opportunities reachable given varying travel time cutoffs.
 The graph is not a single line, because there is variation in transit travel time depending on when a user of the transport system leaves their origin.
 Rather, the graph shows the number of opportunities given 95th, 75th, 50th, 25th, and 5th percentile travel time.
 The bottom of the shaded area is the number of opportunities which are almost always reachable, while the top is the number of opportunities that are reachable only in the best cases (e.g. when someone leaves their house at the perfect time and has no waiting time).
 The darkened line is the number of opportunities that are reachable at least half the time (i.e. have a median travel time of less than the travel time cutoff).
 For a more detailed explanation, see the [methodology](methodology.html) page.

-The currently-selected travel time cutoff is indicated by the vertical line on the plot, and can be controlled using the slider below the plot.
-This also controls the isochrone on the map.
+The currently-selected travel time cutoff is indicated by the vertical line on the plot.

 To the left of the Y axis labels is a box-and-whisker plot.
 This shows the same information as the cumulative plot, but only for the currently selected travel time cutoff.
 The lowest whisker shows the number of opportunities accessible given 95th percentile travel time, the box shows the number of opportunities accessible given 75th, 50th and 25th percentile travel time, and the top whisker shows the number of opportunities reachable given 5th percentile travel time.